opensearch-project/documentation-website/_migrations/migration-console/accessing-the-migration-console.md

 # Accessing the migration console

-The bootstrap box deployed through Migration Assistant contains a script that simplifies access to the migration console through that instance.
+The Bootstrap box deployed through Migration Assistant contains a script that simplifies access to the migration console through that instance.

 To access the migration console, use the following commands: